Our Director: Michelle McFarlin, MS, CCC/SLP

 Director, Speech-Language Pathologist

 Michelle McFarlin, MS, CCC-SLP, holds a Bachelor of Arts in Psychology and a Bachelor of Science in Mathematics from Southern Methodist University; and a Masters of Science in Communication Disorders from the University of Texas at Dallas-Callier Center for Communication Disorders.
 Mrs. McFarlin is a certified, clinical Speech-Language Pathologist who specializes in early childhood language, social communication disorders, and autism spectrum disorder (ASD).
-From undergraduate studies to present, Mrs. McFarlin has over 20 years experience in research and clinical service to young children with social communication challenges and their families.
+From undergraduate studies to present, Mrs. McFarlin has over 20 years experience in research and clinical service to young children with speech-language and social communication challenges and their families.

 Michelle McFarlin’s Background and Work History: